OSInside/cloud-builder/doc/source/index.rst

   across the available runner instances.

 Git:
-  The package sources must be stored in a git repository and the {CB} services fetches information from there as needed
+  The package sources and all {CB} metadata must be stored in a git repository and the {CB} services fetches information from there as needed.
+The idea behind this is that package sources and metadata is treated like code and git is great in managing code.

 Learn how to setup the infrastructure to start with {CB}
 :ref:`infrastructure-setup`